x-bananer/astra/README.md

 ## User Workflow

-1. Registration
+**1. Registration**

-    Students sign in through a Metropolia Google account if possible or another OAuth method.
+Students sign in through a Metropolia Google account ifpossible or another OAuth method.

-2. Creating a Group Workspace
+**2. Creating a Group Workspace**

 One student creates a group and invites the others.

-3. Connecting Tools
+**3. Connecting Tools**

-    The group adds links to documents and tools from which they want to receive analytics:
+The group adds links to documents and tools from which theywant to receive analytics:
 - repository in GitLab or GitHub
 - Trello board
 - documents such as Google Docs via share or OAuth and Microsoft Office files

-4. Initial Analysis
+**4. Initial Analysis**

 ASTRA generates a basic reflective report on the current state of the project.

-5. Regular Updates
+**5. Regular Updates**

-    The system periodically collects new data such as commits, board changes, and document revisions to update reflective reports.
+The system periodically collects new data such as commits,board changes, and document revisions to update reflectivereports.

-6. Group Dashboard
+**6. Group Dashboard**

 Students see the following:
 - contribution dynamics
 - activity graphs
 - current issues
 - recommendations for process improvement

-7. Instructor Report (optional)
+**7. Instructor Report (optional)**

 The group may generate a short factual report about their collaboration.

 ## Reference Model of Group Work